lopezpdvn/lopezpdvn.github.io/_drafts/notes-on-reverting-nexus-device-to-factory-image.md

 <ok message, not errors>
 {% endhighlight %}

-Unlock bootloader (accept the disclaimer the device displays when entering below command, then you will see the output shown below)
+*This step will automatically wipe all device data*.
+Unlock bootloader with below command.
+Accept the disclaimer the device displays, then you will see the output shown below.

 {% highlight bash %}
 $ fastboot oem unlock # Accept disclaimer